brownieboy/react-bootstrap-native-slider/README.md

 ####Internet Explorer Problems
 The HTML5 slider control has problems on internet explorer:
 1. It isn't supported on IE9
 1. It's poorly implemented visually on IE10 and above.
-The part that you have to grap with your mouse, or finger on tablet, to actually slide the values is way too small, IMHO.
+The part that you have to grab with your mouse, or finger on tablet, to actually slide the values is way too small, IMHO.
 (Check the **oninput in IE11** video on [this Impressive Webs article](http://www.impressivewebs.com/onchange-vs-oninput-for-range-sliders/) to see what I mean).

 In the end, I made an executive decision in my React Bootstrap Slider component: I don't display the native HTML5 slider control on IE.